Become an Expert Coder and Design Software to Solve Real Problems.

 Join a Cutting Edge Profession

 Computer science is a constantly evolving field that has a high demand for innovative thinkers.
-The U.S. Bureau of Labor predicts that employment of software developers will grow 24% from 2016-2026, much faster than the average for other fields.
 A computer science degree from Elms College prepares you to make your mark, whether that involves helping a startup venture develop an emerging technology or a well-established tech company fine-tune its bestsellers.

 A combination of class projects and internships will help you make a seamless transition from the classroom to your first job after college.
 Computer science majors have landed internships at forward-thinking organizations like Station1, exploring how data analysis and computation are used in contemporary civic governance.
 Recent graduates have also interned at QuEST Global in Windsor Locks, CT, as well as Mass Mutual.
 Additional internship opportunities on campus and in the Western Massachusetts region expose you to a variety of professional settings with different software needs.